nopara73/ZeroLink/README.md

 A stronger variant is, if the non-change outputs have the same value, no one can tell which input was intended to fund which of these non-change outputs.

 When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input was intended to fund which of these outputs.
-CoinJoin based privacy techniques are the most Blockchain space efficient, therefore they are also the cheapest on-chain solutions.
+CoinJoin based privacy techniques are the most Blockchain space efficient, therefore they are the cheapest on-chain solutions.
-There is practical limit to what anonymity set they can achieve.
-While a natural limiting factor would be the [maximum standard transaction size](https://bitcoin.stackexchange.com/a/35882/26859), in which case it goes approximately [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091), but it can be surpassed, as Maxwell notes:
+The limiting factor of CoinJoin's anonimity set is the [maximum standard transaction size](https://bitcoin.stackexchange.com/a/35882/26859), in which case it goes approximately [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091).
+Altough it can be surpassed, as Maxwell notes:
 > If you can build transactions with m participants per transaction you can create a sequence of m*3 transactions which form a three-stage [switching network](https://en.wikipedia.org/wiki/Clos_network) that permits any of m^2 final outputs to have come from any of m^2 original inputs (e.g. using three stages of 32 transactions with 32 inputs each 1024 users can be joined with a total of 96 transactions).
 This allows the anonymity set to be any size, limited only by participation.

 For practical reasons, ZeroLink does not attempt to incorporate such switching network into its design, instead it lets the implementer to scale up if the need ever arises.

 ### Chaumian CoinJoin

-Chaumian CoinJoin was also briefly described by Maxwell:
+Chaumian CoinJoin was briefly described by Maxwell:
 > Using chaum blind signatures: The users connect and provide inputs (and change addresses) and a cryptographically-blinded version of the address they want their private coins to go to; the server signs the tokens and returns them.
 The users anonymously reconnect, unblind their output addresses, and return them to the server.
 The server can see that all the outputs were signed by it and so all the outputs had to come from valid participants.
 Later people reconnect and sign.

 Every mix via Chaumian CoinJoin comes with a guarantee that Tumbler can neither violate anonymity, nor steal bitcoins.
 Furtheremore Chaumian CoinJoin is by no means complex.
 Its simplicity allows it to be one of the most, if not the most performant on-chain mixing technique.
 A mixing round can be measured in seconds or minutes.